maximemoreillon/shcp/README.md

 * MQTT enabled sensors
 * IP cameras

-It wasmainly  built so as to learn about Node.js and is not intented to compete with existing software sharing the same function such as home assistant.
+The app was mainly built so as to learn about Node.js and is not intented to compete with existing software sharing the same purpose such as home assistant.

 ## Dependencies